Talk of a Million: Critical reception

+Kine Weekly wrote: "Rich, natural humour, stoutly underpinned by popular romance, artfully conceals the length of its tongue.
+Wordy, yet refreshing, it's a welcome change from orthodox fare."

+The Daily Film Renter wrote: "Stage Irish comedy of the sort which only stops short of bejabbers, it puts over endearing and amusing characters.
+The rural setting is pretty, so that, all in all, it adds up to a sunny picture with never a punchy moment."

+Picturegoer wrote: "The film's a pleasant enough little number with a hint of the theatre about it.
+Although the scriptwriting is quite competent, it hasn't been able to disguise entirely the story's stage origin."

-The New York Times noted "a pleasantly garrulous little item that turned up at the Park Avenue yesterday...The plot, it might be noted, is closer to contrivance than ingenuity but the performances are uniformly fine.
+The New York Times wrote: "a pleasantly garrulous little item that turned up at the Park Avenue yesterday...The plot, it might be noted, is closer to contrivance than ingenuity but the performances are uniformly fine.
 Jack Warner is excellent as the cultured but lazy father, who is anxious to help his brood and just as ready to quote the Bard at a moment's notice.
 Barbara Mullen does equally well in the role of his persevering wife.
 Acting honors, however, go to Michael Dolan, an Abbey Theatre veteran, as the designing village grocer, whose schemes to bilk our hero backfire.
 Only Barry Fitzgerald could approximate his characterization and it would take a poteen-filled denizen of a Dublin shebeen to equal his brogue and delivery.
 Add too, the explosive performance of Noel Purcell as an irascible farmer."

-TV Guide gave the film two out of five stars, calling it "Pleasantly whimsical, as expected from the title (You Can't Beat the Irish)."
+TV Guide, reviewing the film as You Can't Beat the Irish, gave two out of five stars, calling it "Pleasantly whimsical, as expected from the title."